ameliarahman/ameliarahman.github.io/_posts/2024-09-22-ACID-database.md

 No matter how many times I re-read the same table in `transaction 2` after committing `transaction 1`, the value doesn’t change, it's not affected at all, it's fully isolated from other concurrent transactions.
 That is `Repeatable Reads`.

-But, what happen if I execute updates of transactions in circular dependency? `Transaction 1` updates data a to data b, while `Transaction 2` modifies data b to data a.
+But, what happen if I execute update of transactions in circular dependency? `Transaction 1` updates data a to data b, while `Transaction 2` modifies data b to data a.
 Let's say I have new table named `keys` with the column id and name.
 And I do transaction in `Repeatable Reads` isolation level.

 ![](../assets/img/acid_database/serialize_anomaly.png)